scottclowe/matlab-schemer/README.md

 # MATLAB Schemer

-This MATLAB package makes it easy to change the color scheme, or theme, of the MATLAB display and GUI.
+This MATLAB package makes it easy to change the color scheme (a.k.a. theme) of the MATLAB display and GUI.

 You can use `schemer` to import a predefined color scheme, transfer your color settings between installations, or create your own color scheme.